Cloud-repos/Udacity-Azure-App-Service-Web-App/README.md

 # Creating an App Service
-This is an exercise for [Udacity's Cloud Developer using Microsoft Azure Nanodegree program] (https://www.udacity.com/course/cloud-developer-using-microsoft-azure-nanodegree--nd081).
+This is an exercise for [Udacity's Cloud Developer using Microsoft Azure Nanodegree program](https://www.udacity.com/course/cloud-developer-using-microsoft-azure-nanodegree--nd081).

 ## Part 2 Azure Applications: Lesson 2: Azure Compute Services: Lesson 2-13: Create an App Service